jiminhsieh/jekyll-clean-dark/about.md

 ## About me

 A software engineer has some of the experiences with Scala, Java, JVM, Linux, Database, Spark, Computer Network.
-Love to work with Scala, Rust, Linux, and Open Source.
+Love to work with strong typed programming languages (Scala and Rust), Linux, and Open Source.
 I am also trying to [contribute to open source](https://github.com/search?q=author:jiminhsieh+is:merged&s=updated&type=Issues&s=created&o=desc).

 ## Thanks